codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 You can also save your configuration values within a **.env** file with the current server's database settings.
 You only need to enter the values that change from what is in the default group's configuration settings.
-The values should be name following this format, where ``default`` is the group name::
+The values should follow this format, where ``default`` is the group name::

     database.default.username = 'root';